Comparison

 Can couples use FreeBudget together?

 Yes.
-FreeBudget supports shared household budgets so couples can collaborate on their finances.
-Monarch also offers collaborative features and is well-known for its couples-oriented experience.
+FreeBudget supports shared household budgets so couples can track accounts, set category budgets, and monitor net worth together.
+Monarch is also well-known for its couples-oriented experience.
 Both apps work well for shared budgeting.

 Ready to take control of your finances?